NASM CES Study Guide

 Shoulder-elbow mobility assessments should be done with the clients that show movement compensations in the shoulders and the head and neck kinetic checkpoints.

-Specific limitations may also be found when looking into the shoulder girdle, glenohumeral joint, elbow, and also the wrist.
+Specific limitations may also be found when looking into the shoulder girdle, glenohumeral joint, elbow, and also wrist.

 Make sure to look through the photos and the descriptions for the various movements and tests for mobility shown for this section in the chapter.